SoftwareAG/hello-dbp/assets/Readme.md

 To reproduce this sprint, you'll need the following, in addition to everything from previous sprints:
 - Apama server, Platform Manager plugin for Apama, and Designer Application Development plugin installed.
 - The DES event types for ThingAlert and ThingEvent should already have been synchronized to the DES Event Type repository in the same suite folder as Apama.
+- The full Apama project can be found at [HelloApama](/assets/Designer/HelloApama).
 - Here's the snippet of EPL code for the HelloApama.mon script:
 ```
 using com.softwareag.connectivity.ConnectivityPlugins;